l2beat/native-rollups/src/execute_precompile.md

 The re-execution variant would only be able to support optimistic rollups with a bisection protocol that goes down to single or few-L2-blocks sized steps, and that are EVM-equivalent.
 Today there are three stacks with working bisection protocols, namely Orbit stack (Arbitrum), OP stack (Optimism) and Cartesi.
 Cartesi is built to run a Linux VM so they wouldn't be able to use the precompile, and Orbit supports [Stylus](https://arbitrum.io/stylus) which doesn't make them fully EVM-equivalent, unless a Stylus-less version is implemented, but even in this case it wouldn't be able to support Arbitrum One.
 OP stack is mostly EVM-equivalent, but still requires heavy modifications to support native execution.
 It's therefore unclear whether trying to implement the re-execution version of the precompile is worth it, or if it's better to wait for the more powerful ZK version.

-While L1 ZK-EVM is not needed for the re-execution version, statelessness is, as we want L1 validators to be able to verify the precompile without having to hold all rollups' state.
+While the L1 ZK-EVM upgrade is not needed for the re-execution version, statelessness is, as we want L1 validators to be able to verify the precompile without having to hold all rollups' state.
 It's not clear whether the time interval between statelessness and L1 ZK-EVM will be long enough to justify the implementation of the re-execution variant.

 ## Design principles